PLPAcademy/day-3-assignment-Suenzukii/README.md

 What is the first step to install MySQL on Windows?

 A) Download MySQL Shell
-B) Download MySQL Installer from the official website
+B) Downloadnload MySQL Installer from the official website
 C) Install MySQL Workbench
 D) Set up a root password

+Answer -Downloadnload MySQL Installer from the official website

 What setup type should you choose for a custom MySQL installation?